Donald Trump sued by girlfriend of deceased Capitol police officer Brian Sicknick - ExBulletin

 The lawsuit accuses Trump of directly instigating “the violence at the US Capitol that followed and then watched with approval as the building was overrun.”

-“After the end of the Defendant Trump’s speech, the insurgents charged up the hill surrounding the US Capitol and began scaling the exterior walls of the buildings.
+“After the Defendant Trump’s speech ended, insurgents charged up the hill surrounding the U.S. Capitol and began scaling the exterior walls of the building.
 Officers reported rioters attacking them with metal poles. order and local leaders issued pleas for help.
 The mob broke down gates erected to protect the United States Capitol and attacked officers,” the lawsuit states.

-BIDEN SHOULD PRESENT JAN.
-6 POLICE OFFICERS WITH PRESIDENTIAL CITIZEN MEDAL: REPORT

 Julian Elie Khater, a defendant in the lawsuit, pleaded guilty to assaulting law enforcement officers on January 6, 2021.
 The Justice Department says Khater used pepper spray which injured law enforcement officers of the order.